China's budding coffee culture propels Starbucks, attracts rivals

 “There are many more choices for consumers in the coffee market here now,” said Wu, 35, who set up the store with her boyfriend this year, the couple’s second outlet.
 “People can choose chains or go for specialist coffee stores.”

-Starbucks dominates in China and is growing fast in the market, while in the United States it comes under pressure from a “third wave” of boutique coffee sellers and cheaper rivals.
+Starbucks dominates in China where it has over 3,000 stores and is growing fast, even as in the United States it comes under pressure from a “third wave” of boutique coffee sellers and cheaper rivals.

-Executive chairman Howard Schultz, speaking at the launch of Starbucks’ first overseas “Reserve Roastery” - an opulent flagship store with gourmet coffees and a bakery - said China was on track to be “bigger, more powerful and more significant” than the firm’s U.S. business.
+At a Shanghai launch event on Tuesday of its first overseas “Reserve Roastery” - an opulent flagship store with gourmet coffees and a bakery - executive chairman Howard Schultz said store numbers in China would hit 10,000 within a decade.

-“With the rising middle class and the opportunity in China, the market is going to be much larger here,” he said, adding Starbucks was looking to hit 10,000 outlets in China within a decade, catching up with the United States in terms of stores.
+“China is going to be bigger than the United States in less than 10 years,” he told Reuters in an interview at the store.

-The firm held a 54.8 percent share of China’s 25.2 billion yuan ($3.81 billion) specialist coffee shop market last year, far ahead of rivals like McDonald’s Corp’s McCafe and Whitbread Plc’s Costa Coffee, Euromonitor data show.
+Starbucks held a 54.8 percent share of China’s 25.2 billion yuan ($3.81 billion) specialist coffee shop market last year, far ahead of rivals like McDonald’s Corp’s McCafe and Whitbread Plc’s Costa Coffee, Euromonitor data show.

 Unlike in the United States, Starbucks’ challenge in China has been winning over traditional tea drinkers to coffee, rather than fending off local rivals.
 That could be changing.